barionleg/cesium.wiki.gs/Models-Details.md

 ## Format

+* Read COLLADA client-side?
-* Read COLLADA client-side or convert COLLADA (and other model formats) to JSON server-side for rendering?
+* Or convert COLLADA (and other model formats) to JSON server-side?
    * Use and contribute back to an open-source converter?
    * Use the most standard JSON format.
-Help define the standard if need be.
+Will Khronos propose a COLLADA JSON standard?
+   * Go beyond JSON?
+Use typed arrays for vertex data.
+Take a close look at [webgl-loader](http://code.google.com/p/webgl-loader/) for mesh compression.
    * The converter should be a library for developers; a command-line tool for scripting; and a hosted web service for the rest of the world.
    * From the end-user's perspective, conversion to JSON should be transparent, e.g., if they drag and drop a COLLADA model, it is sent to the service, and JSON is sent back.